kurtosis-tech/zz-deprecated-kurtosis-module-api-lib/docs/lib-documentation.md

 **Args**

-* `serializedCustomParamsStr`: Serialized data containing params to create and configure an implementation of the [ExecutableKurtosisModule][executablekurtosismodule] interface
+* `serializedCustomParamsStr`: Serialized data containing params to create and configure an implementation of the [ExecutableKurtosisModule][executablekurtosismodule] interface.

 **Returns**

-* `module`: An implementation of the [ExecutableKurtosisModule][executablekurtosismodule] interface representing a module that responds to an execute command
+* `module`: An implementation of the [ExecutableKurtosisModule][executablekurtosismodule] interface representing a module that responds to an execute command.

 KurtosisModuleExecutor
 ----------------------